Skip to content

 TL;DR

-SplatHLoc proposes a hierarchical visual relocalization framework based on Feature Gaussian Splatting (FGS).
-By combining adaptive viewpoint retrieval that synthesizes virtual views closer to the query perspective with a hybrid feature matching strategy (rendered features for coarse matching + semi-dense matcher for fine matching), the method achieves new state-of-the-art accuracy on both indoor and outdoor benchmarks.
+Ours proposes SplatHLoc, a hierarchical visual relocalization framework based on Feature Gaussian Splatting.
+It synthesizes virtual views closer to the query via adaptive viewpoint retrieval and utilizes a hybrid feature matching strategy (rendered features for coarse matching and a semi-dense matcher for fine matching), achieving SOTA results on indoor and outdoor relocalization benchmarks.

 Background & Motivation

-5. Key Insight: The authors observe that FGS-rendered features perform better in the coarse matching stage (due to multi-view prior knowledge and reduced error accumulation), while features extracted by image encoders are more effective in the fine matching stage (due to their ability to model precise geometric relationships).
+5. Key Insight: The authors found that rendered features perform better in the coarse matching stage (due to multi-view knowledge and reduced cumulative error), whereas features directly extracted from images are superior in the fine matching stage (precise geometric relationships).
+Thus, different features can be used in different stages.

 Method